peterhontaru/Job-Offer-Prediction-MBA-Students/README.md

--   when combining the stats as lower education (secondary and higher secondary) and higher education (university and MBA), it was interesting to see that
+-   when combining the stats as lower education (secondary and higher secondary) and higher education (university and MBA), it was interesting to see that:

-    -   **virtually everyone that ranked in the top 25th percentile in their lower education were placed regardless of their higher education performance**
+    -   **virtually everyone that ranked in the top 25th percentile in their lower education were placed, regardless of their higher education performance**
     -   almost no one in the bottom 25th percentile across the lower education was placed, regardless of their higher education